 Dementia Research Infoline

-Through this Infoline, Alzheimer’s Research UK helps volunteers to sign up to Join Dementia Research over the phone and by post.
-We also provide ongoing support to volunteers.
+Through our Infoline, Alzheimer’s Research UK helps volunteers to sign up to Join Dementia Research over the phone and by post.
+We also provide information about taking part, what might be involved and give ongoing support to volunteers registered to Join Dementia Research.

 Hours: Monday to Friday 9.00 am – 5.00 pm.